This is clearly untrue. This is what a proper "hurt the poor" programme looks like:

 d) So what?

 1a.
-"Poor people will be forced out of nice areas and will be forced to live in ghettoes"
+"Low earners will be forced out of nice areas and will be forced to live in ghettoes"

 This is rank hypocrisy of course.
-The whole Home-Owner-Ist system is designed to take away as much of people's earned income in tax and in rent as possible, clearly, somebody starting out today has to make do with being stuck on the bottom rung.
-And all land ownership rests on "force", land isn't created by normal market forces, the same as most other goods and services, it's a natural monopoly (cleverly disguised as a free market).
+The whole Home-Owner-Ist system is designed to take away as much of people's earned income in tax and in rent as possible, clearly, somebody starting out today has to make do with being stuck on the bottom rung; low earners are already "forced" to live in cheaper areas.

 a) The Homeys then take a hardship corner case (often plucked out of thin air), somebody who bought an average house when he was on an average wage ages ago; since then his earned income has fallen and his house has shot up in value because of Home-Owner-Ism in general and gentrification in particular, claim that this person would not be able to afford the LVT (which is only true in a tiny minority of cases and assumes that the person cannot take evasive measures, like earning a bit more, taking in a lodger etc).